Battle of Amphipolis: Second Battle of Amphipolis, 422 BC

 When the armistice ended in 422, Cleon arrived in Thrace with a force of 30 ships, 1,200 hoplites, and 300 cavalry, along with many other troops from Athens' allies.
-He recaptured Torone and Scione; at Scione, the Spartan commander Pasitelidas was killed.
-He then took up position at Eion, while Brasidas took his position at Cerdylion, a nearby elevated settlement on the right bank of the Strymon (also Latinized as Cerdylium).
+He recaptured Torone and Scione; at Torone, the Spartan commander Pasitelidas was taken captive back to Athens.
+Cleon then took up position at Eion, while Brasidas took his position at Cerdylion, a nearby elevated settlement on the other side of the Strymon (also Latinized as Cerdylium).
 Brasidas had about 2,000 hoplites and 300 cavalry, plus some other troops in Amphipolis, but he did not feel that he could defeat Cleon in a pitched battle.
 Brasidas then moved his forces back into Amphipolis and prepared to attack; when Cleon realized an attack was coming, and being reluctant to fight before expected reinforcements arrived, he began to retreat; the retreat was badly arranged and Brasidas attacked boldly against a disorganised enemy, achieving victory.

 In an excerpt of Brasidas' brief pre-battle speech, he specially addressed the allied Lacedaemonian forces, whom he assigned under Clearidas leadership, while for himself he handpicked a hundred and fifty hoplites; he said: "..bear in mind that the three virtues of a good soldier are zeal in battle, sense of honor and obedience to the leaders..and I will reveal that I will conduct myself in action following the advice I give to my comrades."

 In the rout that followed, Brasidas was mortally injured, although the Athenians did not realize it.
 Cleon was also killed when he was attacked by troops under the Spartan commander Clearidas.
 The entire Athenian army fled back to Eion, although about 600 of them were killed before they reached the port.
 Only seven soldiers were killed on the Spartan side.